smartdevicelink/sdl_evolution/proposals/0259-DisabledSoftbuttons.md

 ```

-Plus add an `isEnabled` flag to the `SubscribeButton` RPC.
+Plus add an `isDisabled` flag to the `SubscribeButton` RPC.
 If the button is set to disabled, it will still show on the HMI but appear grayed out.
 Button press events would still be sent to the app so the app can enable experiences like "Seek Left is for Premium customers only".
 Alternatively we could have the button not send any button events to match what Android and iOS do when a button is on screen but disabled.

 ```xml
     <function name="SubscribeButton" functionID="SubscribeButtonID" messagetype="request" since="1.0">